RobertHenry6bev/cacheflow/README_pi4.md

 Power on.
 You're up and running.

 login as `ubuntu` passwd `ubuntu`.
 Immediately change the password.
+(robhenry's board used robhenry's normal msft passwd.)

 Wait for unattended upgrade to finish in the background;
 this might take as much as 30 minutes.
-When top shows no more dpkg like programs burning cycles, then try to...
+When top shows no more dpkg like programs burning cycles, then try to do this:

 Install the first round of packages:
 ``` bash
 sudo apt-get install --yes ifconfig build-essential gdb locate
 ```

 Set up your ssh environment, for a suitable host name `HOME_MACHINE`:
 ``` bash
 scp -r -p $HOME_MACHINE:.ssh x
 rm -rf .ssh
 mv x .ssh
 eval `ssh-agent`; ssh-add ~/.ssh/id_rsa
 ```

-Set up your git environment, someething like:
+Set up your git environment, something like:
 ```bash
 git config --global user.name "YOUR NAME HERE"
 git config --global user.email "YOUR EMAIL HERE"